practicalli/clojure/thinking-functionally/map-with-partial.md

 # map with partial

-Lets look at differrnt ways we can map functions over collections with `partial`
+Lets look at different ways we can map functions over collections with `partial`

 We can map over a collection of words and increment them by writing an anonymous function.